theQuert/Knowledge-Updating-System/progress.md

     - The counts of paragraphs from each section is based on counting only "Contents", no summaries involved.
 But, total #paragraphs from sections equals to total #paragraphs of contents with summary included. index0 (Running-2)
     - If the contents include <li>, the "non_update_all_paragraph" counts, but our program doesn"t count.
 (Done)
     - In some instances, "See also." may not exist.
 We have to find another method to define the end_idx.
 (Running-1)
+    - Run unit tests, and fix the big block.
 - Re-labeling the sentences.